slowernews/wisdom-tldr/chapters/0_introduction.md

 > *"The purpose of life is finding the largest burden that you can bear and bearing it."
 -- Jordan Peterson [1962]*

+> *"What’s life?
+Showing up for the people you love, again and again, until you can’t show up anymore."
+-- Rebecca Walker [1969]*

 > *"Your goal in life is to find the people, business, project, or art that needs you the most.
 There is something out there just for you."
 -- Naval Ravikant [1974]*